LeConte Lodge

 About the Book

 Written by two journalists who have been making the trek for decades, this book reveals a history that predates the establishment of the Great Smoky Mountains National Park.
 The book features stories that contextualize the Lodge’s development, from the log bunkhouse that marked the property in the 1920s to the flourishing Lodge there today.
-It also studies the history of Le Cont Mountain, the peak that houses the Lodge and shares its name.
+It also explores the history of Mount Le Conte, the namesake peak that houses the Lodge.

 About the Author(s)